bluelhf/takapelastin/README.md

 problem statement.
 Additionally, I'm quite knowledgeable of Java, so it seemed like the natural choice.

-### Did you document any of this?
+### Documentation

-Yeah.
-Most things are documented using Javadoc.
-I'll add the GitHub Pages link once I get the Actions set up.
+Most classes in the project are documented in the [Javadoc](https://bluelhf.github.io/takapelastin/).
+That's probably the best place to start if you'd like to learn how I completed the assignment.

 ### Execution
 With [Java](https://adoptium.net/temurin/releases/) installed: